JSpeedie/G2ME-legacy/README.md

 `G2ME -d players/here/ -b test`

-This flag takes one input, a directory file path.
-This is where the program will attempt to access, and store player files in.
-Useful for keeping the working directory clean or for working on player files stored on another storage device.
+This flag takes one argument in the form of a directory file path.
+The specified directory is where the program will attempt to access, and store player files.
+It's useful for keeping the working directory clean or for working on player files stored on another storage device.
 By default, if you don't specify the `-d` flag, the default player directory file path will be `./.players/`.

 An example full player file path would be `/home/me/G2ME/.players/JohnSmith`.

 ### The 'e' flag